twinstae/trpg-stelo/src/pages/ko/numenera/ashes-of-the-sea.md

 visitors get the hint that they are a disruption to the status quo and should go).

+> Typical villager:
+Level 2, health 6,
+level 3 for farming
+>
+> Village mob: Level 4,
+health 12, damage 4;
+can grab one PC and
+restrain them unless
+they succeed at a Might
+roll to free themselves
+>
+>Great Elder: Level 3;
+level 4 for interaction
+tasks and resisting
+mental influence;
+health 9; Armor 3; heals
+1 health per round;
+immune to diseases,
+poisons, and aging

 ### 철탑의 문제
 If the PCs return to the village and they have deactivated or otherwise hampered the functions